 The Mission of the Neumann University Department of Campus Safety is to provide a safe, secure and peaceful environment to learn, live, work and visit.
 The Campus Safety Department operates 24 hours a day, 7 days a week and is strongly committed to work in partnership with the Neumann community to protect and preserve the human and physical assets of the Institution.
 The Department of Campus Safety supports the mission of Neumann University which reflects the spirit and values of St. Francis of Assisi while offering a catholic co-educational environment in the Franciscan tradition.

-Student ID cards, valid for four years, may be obtained from the Campus Safety office.
-ID cards are required for use of the University library, computer lab, meal plan and to gain access to Living Learning Center Complex, Annex and some athletic facilities.
-Lost or stolen ID cards may be replaced by going to the Business Office, Room 104, Bachmann Main Building.
-After paying a $10.00 fee for a lost or stolen ID card, bring the receipt to the Campus Safety Office in the Rocco Abessinio Building, Room 123, for a replacement card.
-The Campus Safety office also offers the option to sign a voucher which will allow your account to be billed for the $10.00 fee.
+Student ID cards may be obtained from the Campus Safety office located at the Rocco A. Abessinio Building in room 123.
+ID cards are required for use of the University library, computer lab, meal plan and to gain access to residence halls and some athletic facilities.
+Lost or stolen ID cards may be replaced by going to the Business Office, located in room 104 in the Bachmann Main Building.
+After paying a $20.00 fee for a lost or stolen ID card, bring the receipt to the Campus Safety Office in the Rocco Abessinio Building, Room 123, for a replacement card.
+The Campus Safety office also offers the option to sign a voucher which will allow your account to be billed for the $20.00 fee.

 Articles found on campus should be taken to the Campus Safety Communications Center in the Rocco Abessinio Building, Room 100, where they may be claimed.